-- ensure opportunities for the use of advanced information and telecommunications networks and of information from information and telecommunications technologies; - c develop human resources; - d improve the productivity and convenience of everyday life; - e ensure the utilisation by citizens of information held by the government and local public entities; - f develop a public basic information database; - g secure cybersecurity; and - h protect personal information.
+- e ensure the utilisation by citizens of information held by the government and local public entities; - f develop a public basic information database; - g secure cybersecurity; and - h protect personal information.

 These measures are expected to be implemented by a newly established governmental agency known as the Digital Agency.
 The bill establishing the Digital Agency was enacted in May 2021 and came into full force and effect on 1 September 2021.